eclipse-che/che-plugin-registry/README.md

 ### Offline and airgapped registry images

-Using the `--offline` option in `build.sh` will build the registry to contain all referenced extension artifacts (i.e. all `.theia` and `.vsix` archives).
+Using the `--offline` option in `build.sh` will build the registry to contain all referenced extension artifacts (i.e. all `.vsix` archives).
 The offline version of the plugin registry is useful in network-limited scenarios, as it avoids the need to download plugin extensions from the outside internet.

 ## Deploy the registry to OpenShift